Molodos/ElegooNeptuneThumbnails/README.md

 5) Create package `python -m package_plugin` (package will be under `package_plugin/ElegooNeptuneThumbnails.curapackage`)
 6) Use the `text/test.py` script for testing the formatting of image texts

+> Note: For some reason, QPainter will not accept all pngs.
+Usually, re-saving pngs with paint will fix problems

 ## Usage Statistics